hariszaf/jekyll-theme-prologue/_sections/software.md

    </a>
 </p>
 ## Dark mAtteR iNvestigator: diving into the dark matter of your COI sequences
-<br/><br/><br/>
+<br/><br/>
-The Dark mAtteR iNvestigator tool (DARN) uses a COI reference tree of life we built, to assign your sequences to the 3 domains of life.
+The [Dark mAtteR iNvestigator tool (DARN)](https://github.com/hariszaf/darn/) uses a COI reference tree of life we built, to assign your sequences to the 3 domains of life.
 Its purpose is not to provide you with certain taxonomic assignment but to give an overview of the species present.